An official website of the State of Oregon

 You are here:

-IPG meeting page contains dates and agendas for upcoming meetings and notes from previous meetings.
+Statewide Planning Group meeting page contains dates and agendas for upcoming meetings and notes from previous meetings.

 Portland Area HIV Services Planning Council: This community involvement group is dedicated to improving the quality of life for those infected and/or affected by HIV/AIDS in the Portland area, and to assist members of our community in taking a leadership role in the planning and assessment of HIV resources.

-persons can apply using this form and are welcome to attend a meeting (in
+Interested persons can apply using this form

 Change: Help create a future where there are no new infections and everyone living with HIV is healthy.